 Hike along the Deacon’s Trail in the Limber...

 Guided Tour of the Music of the Wild Nature Preserve

 Join a Limberlost State Historic Site naturalist ...

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more Indiana K-12 students.
 Call 260.368.7428 to schedule your visit.

 Academic topics covered include natural history, environmental science, multidisciplinary learning to combine art,

 Learn more about field trip and school program offerings in the Indiana State Museum and Historic Sites PreK-12 Education Program Guide.
 View guide >>

 Consider hosting your special event at Limberlost State Historic Site.
 Please fill out our inquiry form to receive information.

-In the early 1900’s the Limberlost Swamp was described as a “treacherous swamp and quagmire, filled with every plant, animal and human danger known — in the worst of such locations in the central states.”
+In the early 1800s the Limberlost Swamp was described as a “treacherous swamp and quagmire, filled with every plant, animal and human danger known — in the worst of such locations in the central states.”
 Stretching for 13,000 acres the vast forest and swampland was legendary for its quicksand and unsavory characters.
-The swamp received its name from Limber Jim Corbus, who went hunting in the swamp and never returned.
-The familiar cry locally was “Limber’s lost!”
+The swamp received its name from Limber Jim, who got lost while hunting in the swamp.
+When the news spread, the cry went out “Limber’s lost!”

 In the 18 years that she lived at Limberlost, she wrote six of her 12 novels and five of her seven nature books, including the best-selling Freckles and A Girl of the Limberlost.
 An estimated 50 million people worldwide have read her works, and many of her novels were produced as motion pictures.